ApexPredator-InfoSec/securecode1/SecureCode1.md

 ![](ScreenShots/image9.png)
-Viewitem.php does not have the include/isAuthenticated.php and does a manual check but does not break out from the code if id_level is not set and client doesn\'t redirect allowing access to the SQL query where \$id is not surround with single quotes making it injectable
+Viewitem.php does not have the include/isAuthenticated.php and does a manual check but does not break out from the code if id_level is not set and if the client doesn\'t redirect it allows access to the SQL query where \$id is not surround with single quotes making it injectable

 ![](ScreenShots/image10.png)